tntchn/chaosmotic-systems-wiki/content/Importance and Understanding By Whitehead.md

 [[Proposition and Relation by Glissant, Eduardo.
-Poetics of Relation]] The theory speaks to the relation that Edurado talks about, while Whitehead more focus on the
+Poetics of Relation]]

 "==*If a tree falls in a forest and no one is around to hear it, does it make a sound?"*==